Trouble With Opening CSV Files With Excel? The Comma and Semicolon Issue in Excel Due to Regional Settings for Europe

 - On non-European versions of Excel, the comma is set as default for the "List Separator", which is okay for CSV files.
 But on European Windows versions this character is reserved as the Decimal Symbol and the "List Separator" is set by default to the semicolon:

 There are Six Solutions depending on your preferences:

 1) Make sure you are saving and selecting filetype: .csv and not just changing the file extension from .xls to .csv

 2) If you're on a Mac, try saving from Numbers instead of Excel.

 3) Add an extra line to your CSV file to tell Excel what the separator is.
-Add the following line to the top of your CSV file above your column headers:
+In a text editor (like TextWrangler etc) add the following line to the top of your CSV file above your column headers (include the quotes):

 4) Upload your file to google sheets, and export as a .csv

 5) Change the CSV file extension to TXT (when you open a TXT file with Excel it will start the text file import wizard where you can choose the delimiter) -- or --